What Are the Treatments for Ringworm?

 - Terbinafine.
 If your doctor puts you on these tablets, you’ll have to take them once a day for 4 weeks.
 They work in most cases.
 Side effects usually are mild and don’t last long.
 They might include nausea, diarrhea, indigestion, and rashes.
 You won’t get a prescription for this if you have liver disease or lupus.

 - Griseofulvin.
 You’d have to take this for 8 to 10 weeks.
 It’s also available as a spray.
 Side effects include nausea, vomiting, mild diarrhea, headache, and indigestion.
 Griseofulvin can cause birth defects, so you can’t take it if you’re pregnant, plan to become pregnant, or are breastfeeding.
 Men should use condoms during sex for up to 6 months after stopping treatment.
 It also can cause birth control pills not to work.
 Use condoms or another form of contraception if you’re on it.
 And, you shouldn’t drive or drink alcohol while you’re taking it.

 - Itraconazole.
 This is prescribed in pill form for 7 or 15 days.
 It’s not for use in children, the elderly, or those with severe liver disease.
 While taking it, you may experience nausea, vomiting, indigestion, diarrhea, or headache.
-See your doctor if your symptoms or infection gets worse or doesn’t get better after you’ve finished your treatment.
+See your doctor if you don’t see any improvement in your symptoms or infection after you’ve finished your treatment.

 While you’ll need antifungal medications treat ringworm, there are some things you can do to help stop its spread:

 - Keep your hands clean.
 Wash your hands each time you touch your rash and before you touch anyone else.

 - Wash your clothes, bedding, and towels.
 Wash everything you’ve touched or worn in hot water and laundry detergent.